henry2004y/Ganymede/ulfwaves.md

 Recent modeling efforts have focused on clarifying the locations and conditions for EMICW generation, including the effect of heavy ion populations, and explaining the modulated appearance of wave packets.
 However, there is no clear consensus on a dominant mechanism.
 These are important questions since EMIC waves may control the precipitation of energetic ions and relativistic electrons.

 Plasma density is one of the most important parameters controlling EMIC wave generation.
-Growth models which assume the total plasma is dominated by thermal plasma may not relate to regions where both cold plasmaspheric plasma and ring current ions are important.
+Complexity arises when we need to consider both thermal and cold plasma.

 [Gamayunov and Khazanov, 2008][GamayunovKhazanov2008] using a global RCEMIC simulation model suggests that suprathermal plasma plays a role in destabilizing the more energetic ring current and/or plasma sheet distributions to a high energy anisotropy.
 It also suggests that for best data comparison the EMICW source is located at the equator and that waves reflect at off-equatorial latitudes at the bi-ion hybrid frequencies in conjugate hemispheres.